2016 United States presidential election in North Carolina: By congressional district

-Trump won 10 of 13 congressional districts.
+Trump won ten of North Carolina's 13 congressional districts.

 Analysis

+North Carolina shifted slightly rightward from 2012 in this election, with Clinton's gains with white college-educated voters largely but not entirely cancelling out Trump's gains among white voters without college degrees.
+By contrast, the fellow Southern states of Georgia and Virginia outright shifted leftward.
+Trump's gains outside of the Research Triangle and Mecklenburg County, particularly in Western North Carolina, were enough to win the state.

 Prior to the 2016 election, North Carolina had been a Republican stronghold since 1968 with the state voting Democratic only once between then and 2008.
 In 2008, North Carolina voted Democratic for only the second time in 40 years.
 Although the state returned to the Republican column in 2012, when the party's nominee, Mitt Romney, carried the state, it did so only narrowly, cementing its new status as a battleground state.
 Throughout the 2016 campaign, North Carolina was considered by most a tossup state, with the outcome going into election night heavily debated.
 The Trump campaign saw winning North Carolina as crucial in order for Trump to win the Electoral College; conversely, the Clinton campaign felt that it was vital for them to win the state to block Trump's path to an Electoral College win.
 Both Trump and Clinton campaigned in the state shortly before the general election.

 Despite winning the state, Trump, in some ways, under-performed in comparison to Romney in 2012.
 Romney won a majority of the vote in 2012 with 50.4% while Trump only managed a plurality of 49.8%.
 Similarly, Clinton also under-performed in comparison to Obama, with Clinton winning only 46.2% in comparison to Obama's 48.35%.
 This situation was the result of the spike in votes for third party candidates in the state as 4% of North Carolinians voted for a candidate other than the Democratic and Republican nominees in 2016 as opposed to just 1.26% in 2012.

 An increase in turnout in North Carolina allowed both Trump and Clinton to out-perform Romney and Obama in terms of the total votes each candidate received.
 In 2016 Trump won around 92,000 more votes than Romney did in 2012 while Clinton won around 10,000 more than Obama.
 Furthermore, Trump also outperformed Romney by winning North Carolina by a greater margin than Romney was able to as Trump won the state over Clinton by 3.7% compared to the 2% margin Romney won over Obama.

-Trump's win in North Carolina marked the 9th time the state has voted Republican in the last 10 elections and, therefore, the state continues to lean more Republican at the presidential level.
+Trump never lost the state in any of this three runs (winning it by 1.34% in 2020), highlighting the state's slightly red lean in presidential elections.
+Obama won the state by just 0.32% in 2008, even as he won nationwide by 7.2%.